 Edward Caputo is an entrepreneur and former Chief Executive Officer of a number of highly successful technology companies, which he founded and built during his career in business.
-He pioneered outsourcing to India, rode the first Internet wave, engineered an Initial Public Offering at the peak of the dot-com bubble and sold out in a cash only deal right before the technology stock market crash of 2001.
+He pioneered outsourcing to India, rode the first Internet wave, engineered an Initial Public Offering at the peak of the dot-com bubble and sold out in a cash only deal right before the dot-com bubble burst and technology stock market crash of 2001.
 His honors include:

 He started writing a weekly column called "Caputo on Computers" for the Hartford Business Journal and that began his quest to become a published author.
 He divides his time between Florida and Connecticut.

 It was the grand finale of the 20th century, and the dawn of a new era, a new technology, a new profession, and... a new motive for murder.

 The “Internet revolution,” like the industrial revolution, the agricultural revolution, and countless other revolutions before them, promised to change planet earth forever… and it did!
 The Internet spawned a whole new world - a parallel dimension - that connected the universe through computers and software.

 “Dot-com” emerged as the money buzzword on Wall Street, and Internet stocks commanded huge share price premiums, driving the stock market to record highs, week after week, in a raging bull market that was unstoppable.
 Investors loved the dot-com story and bought it: hook, line, sinker, rod, reel, and boat.

 It was called the “Dot-com bubble” because of the overly excessive speculation on Wall Street, and for a while… it all worked great.
 The dot-coms flourished!
 The dot-com entrepreneurs flourished!
 The venture capitalists flourished!
 The investment bankers flourished!
 The lawyers flourished!
 Wall Street flourished!
 In fact, the entire world flourished!